madsjulia/Mads.jl/docs/src/Examples/contamination/contamination.md

 There are 20 monitoring wells.
 Each well has 2 measurement ports: shallow (3 m below the water table labeled `a`) and deep (33 m below the water table labeled `b`).
 Contaminant concentrations are observed for 50 years at each well.
-The contaminant transport is solved using the `Anasol` package in Mads.
+The contaminant transport is solved using the `Anasol` package in MADS.

 ## Unknown model parameters